pygame/pygame/docs/reST/ref/math.rst

    .. method:: move_towards

-      | :sl:`returns a vector thats moving toward its target at a given distance.`
+      | :sl:`returns a vector moved toward the target by a given distance.`
       | :sg:`move_towards(Vector2, float) -> Vector2`

-      Returns a Vector which moves itself to the given Vector at a given distance.
+      Returns a Vector which is moved towards the given Vector by a given distance and does not overshoot past its target Vector.
       The first parameter determines the target Vector, while the second parameter determines the delta distance.
 If the distance is in the negatives, then it will move away from the target Vector.

-      .. versionadded:: 2.2
+      .. versionadded:: 2.1.3

       .. ## Vector2.move_towards ##